rsalmei/alive-progress/README.md

 - Units support!
 You can now label the data you're processing, like `B`, `bytes`, or even `°C`!
 - Automatic scaling!
 With support for SI (base 1000), IEC (base 1024), and even an alternate SI with base 1024, you'll be well served!
+- Configurable precision!
+When your numbers are scaled, you get to choose how many decimals they display!
 - Automatic stats scaling for slow throughputs!
-If your processing takes minutes, now you'll see units per minute, per hour, or even per day!
-It is enabled together with the above.
+If your processing takes minutes or more, now you'll see rates per minute, per hour, and even per day!
+(It works within the auto-scaling system!)
 - Support for using `sys.stderr` and other files instead of `sys.stdout`!
-- Smooth out the rate estimation with the same Exponential Smoothing Algorithm that powers the ETA.
+- Smoothed out the rate estimation with the same Exponential Smoothing Algorithm that powers the ETA, so the bar returns a more realistic ETA!
 - Query the currently running widgets' data, like the monitor, rate, and ETA!
-- New help system in configuration, which explains errors and shows the expected values.
+- New help system on configuration errors, which explains why a value was not accepted, and what were the expected ones!

 ### Highly anticipated fixes